rizqiirkhamm/rizqiirkhamm/README.md

 ### What I currently Do

-- 🔭 I’m currently school at SMK IDN Boarding School
+- 🔭 I’m currently school at SMK IDN Boarding School.
-- 🤔 I’m looking for Community programmer
+- 🤔 I’m looking for Community programmer.
 - 📫 How to reach me: rizqiirkhammaulana@gmail.com.
-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: I play games and go to the GYM or Workout very often.

 #### Top Technologies